Ales – U.S. Open Beer Championship Categories

 Color: Gold to medium amber

-Perceived Malt Aroma & Flavor: Sweet malt character is not perceived
+Perceived Malt Aroma & Flavor: Sweet malt character is not present

-Perceived Hop Aroma & Flavor: Not perceived to very low, and can include a cheesy or floral or lavender-like attributes.
+Perceived Hop Aroma & Flavor: Not present to very low and can include cheesy, floral or other attributes.

 Perceived Bitterness: Very low